Skip to content

 Parameters

-To pass parameters to Rapise test create .runsettings file.
-Each parameter with name starting with g_ will be passed to Rapise via command line.
+To pass parameters to a Rapise test, create a .runsettings file.
+Each parameter whose name starts with g_ will be passed to Rapise via the command line.

-Here is an example of selecting a browser to use for execution of cross-browser tests:
+Here is an example of selecting a browser for cross-browser test execution:

 <?xml version="1.0" encoding="utf-8"?>